- 8-Minute Article

 The remaining options are:

-• Buying long-term care coverage (as the Coopermans did)
+- Buying long-term care coverage (as Anne and Mike did)

-The Value of Hybrid Life Insurance With Long-Term Care Policies
+The Value of Hybrid Life Insurance Policies With LTC Coverage

-Before you buy a long-term care policy, you need to determine whether it’s protection that makes sense for you.
+Before you buy a long-term care insurance policy, evaluate whether it’s protection that makes sense for you.
 Your financial professional can help you understand how long-term care coverage would fit within your plans for retirement and detail the products available.

 In general, hybrid life insurance policies with long-term care coverage are more expensive up front than traditional long-term care policies, although you’re guaranteed to get some returned value from a hybrid policy, notes Garcia.

 A hybrid policy protects your family while providing long-term care coverage, should you need it.
-Additional benefits of choosing a hybrid life insurance with long-term care policy over a traditional long-term care policy include:
+Additional benefits of choosing a hybrid life insurance with long-term care policy over a traditional LTC policy include:

 1. The policy can work as an estate planning tool.